-Notices Sent By Regular Certified Mail
+Regular Certified Mail

-You can use this tracking number to “Track and Confirm” the mailing, which means you’ll see each and every stop along the way from your post office to the recipients delivery address.
+You can use this tracking number to “Track and Confirm” the mailing, which means you’ll see each and every stop along the way, from your post office to the recipient’s delivery address.

-Notices Sent By Certified Mail with Return Receipt Requested
+Certified Mail with Return Receipt Requested

-What Is Required For Your Preliminary Notice?
+What’s Required For Your Preliminary Notice?

 A great question, and one without a singular answer.

 Like any notice or lien document, which type of mail you need is governed by many factors: which state your project is in, the type of project (e.g. residential, commercial, etc.), and your role on the project.